Donderstal/IRL_RPG/README.md

 ### LOG

 #### JUN 6, 2021
+* Added new BattleSprites.
+Improved setup for fetching sprites based on classnames

+#### JUN 6, 2021
 * Game can now be started in debug mode and/or no story events mode

 #### JUN 5, 2021